Welcome to Memorial

 Our heart's desire is to be a place where lives are changed by being a cross-focused community fully devoted to loving God, maturing in the image of Christ, and sharing faith.
 We're about--loving, maturing, and sharing to become more like Jesus.
 We want to fall more and more in love with the One who has loved us from the beginning of time.
 Our worship times are devoted to LOVING GOD and learning what that means.
 As we understand what it means to love God we will realize that God wants us to be just like Jesus.
 So for us to MATURE IN CHRIST we devote ourselves to Bible Study.
 If you aren't familiar with His life and teachings, we'll help you get started.
 If you already know Him, we'll encourage you to keep growing into His likeness.
 And as we mature in Christ together, it is our desire to be used by God to help others in their own spiritual journey.
 We want to SHARE our FAITH with those around us and be His hands and feet.

 We love to sing and we welcome you to sing along with us.
 We sing ‘a cappella,' that is, without accompaniment of musical instruments.
-We sing 'a cappella' because our study of Scripture has led us to believe that this is the way we can best honor our Lord.
 Our singing is intended to build each other up and serve as an offering to God.

-Prayer changes people and we encourage you to participate with us as we pray in our worship service.
-If you have requests for prayer we want to pray for you so either put it on your guest card or tell one of the members and we will make sure we pray for you.
+Prayer changes people and we encourage you to participate with us as we pray.
+If you have requests for prayer we want to pray for you so either put it on your guest card or tell one of the members and we will make sure we pray for you and with you.
 We also encourage you to use our prayer spot on the web.
 There you will be able to share personal and public prayer requests.

 Each week we take a collection for the needs of the church.
 If you are visiting with us we do not intend for you to give, but this is a time for our members to give to the Lord from their monetary possessions.
-Of course each week we also give of our time and our life to God.
+Of course each week we also give our time and our life to God.
 Feel perfectly comfortable in just passing the collection plate on down the row.
+Giving monetarily can be done by cash, check, online giving or through our app.
+Many people use the online giving, so if you see others passing the plate on past, it may because they gave in that way.